grailbio/rules_r/README.md

 <a name="configuration"></a>
 ## Configuration

+The following software must be installed on your system:

+    1. bazel (v3.0.0 or above)
-These rules assume that you have R installed on your system (we recommend 3.4.3 or above), and can be located using the `PATH` environment variable.
+    2. R (3.4.3 or above; should be locatable using the `PATH` environment variable)

 **NOTE**: After re-installing or upgrading R, please reset the registered toolchain with `bazel sync --configure` to rebuild your packages with the new